This Rules page will be very different from what you most likely would be accustomed to.

 And In the Main MAIDENHEAD MAYHEM Contest.

 You have a 216 hour long contest window, but you can only use up to a max of 24 hours of on the air operating time.
+Except now for the added "Unlimited Class" Described below.
 Some of you may be old enough to remember the old classic Novice Roundup.
 This is very similar to that.

 Reason we have this wide open time frame, is several reasons.